RaeanneZ/FoodNav/README.md

 	- High fiber food helps to manage blood glucose (Wholegrains, vegetables, beans and nuts)
 	- Opt for drinks with <= 25% sugar

+**Add New Food**: If user cannot find food items in the Search Food Page, they can choose to to add new food to the database.
+They can either manually input the values or scan the Nutrition Labels via the camera.
+Text recognition will auto input the values if detection is successful.

+**NomNotion**: NomNotion aims to help user identity and highlight potential ingredients that are not desired based on the user's dietary profile.
+Users can either take a picture of food ingredients or upload an existing photo from the gallery.
+This version of FoodNav supports Korean translation of ingredient lists.

 **Sian Kim**

-Feature in Search Bar that suggest words from the dictionary that match the text entered in the search field before the user finishes entering their query.
-These suggestions are valuable because they can effectively predict what the user wants and provide instant access to it.
+**Speech To Text**: This feature leverages Google's Speech Recognition API to enhance user experience by allowing users to input meal names through voice commands.
+By activating the speech recognition through a simple button press, users can speak the name of their meal, which the app captures and converts into text.
+This text is then processed and displayed on a new fragment, making it easier for users to log their meals without typing.
+This feature adds convenience and accessibility, streamlining the process of tracking daily food intake.

 **Jovan**

-Feature to allow items in food log to be scrolled horizontally, in addition to vertically, which would reveal icons that have functions such as delete or favourite.
-The favourites page would be a separate page that shows all the "favourite" items.
-These improve UX as it makes adding and deleting food more convenient.
+**Instagram Share**: The Instagram Sharing feature allows users to share their daily diet progress directly from the app to Instagram.
+This feature captures a snapshot of the user's dashboard, which includes daily calorie intake, progress bars for different macronutrients (carbs, fats, sugars), and the total remaining calories for the day.
+Users can then share this image either as a story, direct message or a post on Instagram.

+**Meal Planner**: The Meal Planning feature in our application allows users to generate customized meal plans based on their dietary preferences and caloric needs.
+Users can select dietary restrictions such as dairy-free, gluten-free, nut-free, soy-free, sugar-free, eggless, vegan, vegetarian, and no seafood.
+The feature ensures that the total calorie intake aligns with gender-specific requirements—1200 calories for females and 1800 calories for males.

 **Hong Rong**

-Notifications are essential features that help keep users informed and engaged by sending them timely updates or reminders.
+**Notification**: Notifications are essential features that help keep users informed and engaged by sending them timely updates or reminders.
 These notifications serve as gentle nudges to keep users connected to relevant information or actions within an application or platform.
 By delivering messages directly to users, notifications enhance user experience and increase user engagement by ensuring they stay informed and up-to-date with the latest developments, events, or tasks.

 ## Feature Test